 - It does not matter whether you work or not, or how many hours you work.

-- It is claimed online, and you maintain your claim online.
+- It is claimed online, and you also maintain your claim online.

-- It is a monthly benefit – which means it reassessed and paid as a lump sum every month into your bank account.
+- It is a monthly benefit – which means it’s reassessed and paid as a lump sum every month into your bank account.

 - The amount you receive usually includes support for your rent – so you will responsible for paying this yourself.

-- Universal Credit claimants have a claimant commitment – this outlines what they have to do in exchange for receiving it.
+- All Universal Credit claimants have a claimant commitment – this outlines what you have to do in exchange for receiving it.

 What it’s replacing

 The benefits Universal Credit is replacing are:

 These are sometimes referred to as the ‘legacy benefits’.
 All other benefits remain to be claimed and paid as normal.

 If you are getting one or more of these benefits you do not need to do anything now.

 Universal Credit is very different to the current system of benefits – so it is worth finding out about how it will affect you so you can start thinking about what you may need to do to prepare for it.
 See How can I prepare for Universal Credit? for more information.